SeatPlan Logo

 Yes, the theatre is air-conditioned.

-Booster seats are available for children aged 3-12 at the theatre.
-Please ask an usher to assist you if you require one.
+Booster seats are available for children at the theatre.
+Please ask an usher for help if you if you require one.

 The theatre is situated in the heart of the Seven Dials/Covent Garden area, giving you a wide variety of cafes, restaurants and pubs within a very short walk.
 Rosa's Thai is a popular choice and just a couple of minutes walk away from the theatre.
 Alternatively, the Two Brewers pub is also a short walk away and serves a wide range of dishes.